menu

 Overview

 Monmouth is a tiny city located in the state of Iowa.
 With a population of 129 people and just one neighborhood, Monmouth is the 444th largest community in Iowa.
-Monmouth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Monmouth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Monmouth is a blue-collar town, with 70.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Monmouth is generally considered to be a blue-collar town.
+70.31% of the Monmouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Monmouth is a city of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Monmouth who work in healthcare (10.94%), farm management occupations (10.94%), and teaching (9.38%).

 Setting & Lifestyle